 Coloured conrete and cast in textures can be used to enhance the outward appearance, although this will all add costs to a project.

 The cost for a precast building panel may differ between projects.

-In our experience a precast wall panel that is equivalent to a tilt up panel (albeit slammer so it can be transported) can range from $160 – $250 per m2 (once transport cost have been considered).
+In our experience, a precast wall panel that is equivalent to a tilt up panel (albeit smaller so it can be transported) can range from $160 – $250 per m2 (once transport cost have been considered).

 This cost will depend on the number of panels with; a common size and individual panel thickness, shape, weight (for transportation and lifting) and application.

 Where insufficient, floor space is provided for casting, or where a high quality post construction slab is required; the provision of temporary casting beds and the removal or disposal can add significant costs to concrete wall panels on a project.

 This can offset the cost of using precast panels on a project.

 One of the key benefits of the precast panels is that they can be manufactured off site ahead of time.
 This avoids the need for several weeks of on site casting.